arg3n41ck/web-chat-react/README.md

-#### :computer: :telephone_receiver: This project is a web chat web application developed using React, NodeJS, ExpressJS and Socket.IO technologies.
+#### This project is a web chat web application developed using React, NodeJS, ExpressJS and Socket.IO technologies.
 The web application allows users to communicate with each other in real time via web chat.